 Thanks to your support, together we've helped deliver the biggest national park in Australia in the Munga-Thirri / Simpson Desert, protecting 3.6 million hectares of undamaged desert ecosystems.
 However, even now, the threat of fossil fuels remains.

-The free-flowing rivers of Channel Country in the south-west corner of Queensland replenish the Simpson Desert and Kati Thanda to the south.
-The prospect of fracking these delicate rivers and floodplains poses a terrible risk to the overland flows—the lifeblood that feeds the heartlands of Australia.
+The free-flowing rivers of the Channel Country in the south-west corner of Queensland replenish the Simpson Desert and Kati Thanda to the south.
+Developing these delicate rivers and floodplains for oil and gas poses a terrible risk to the future health of the whole of the Basin and to the overland flows—the lifeblood that feeds the heartlands of Australia.
+Thanks to your support, these rivers and floodplains are now protected from the ongoing expansion of dangerous oil and gas.